Who is Lucrezia Millarini? The ITV News presenter joining Dancing On Ice 2020

 Who’s Lucrezia Millarini?

-Initially from London, Lucrezia had initially deliberate to pursue a profession within the authorized career, learning legislation on the College of Bristol and coaching to grow to be a barrister.
+Initially from London, Lucrezia had initially deliberate to pursue a profession within the authorized career, finding out regulation on the College of Bristol and coaching to turn into a barrister.

-Nevertheless, she ended up shifting focus to journalism, getting her begin at a neighborhood radio station in Oxford earlier than becoming a member of ITN’s information workforce.
+Nevertheless, she ended up shifting focus to journalism, getting her begin at a neighborhood radio station in Oxford earlier than becoming a member of ITN’s information crew.

-Her first position at ITV Information London was Leisure Correspondent, which gave her the thrilling alternative to interview huge stars together with Tom Cruise, Rihanna and the solid of the Avengers film.
+Her first function at ITV Information London was Leisure Correspondent, which gave her the thrilling alternative to interview huge stars together with Tom Cruise, Rihanna and the forged of the Avengers film.

-She later moved to a important presenting position, fronting the ITV Information at 6, in addition to the lunchtime and weekend information programmes.
+She later moved to a primary presenting function, fronting the ITV Information at 6, in addition to the lunchtime and weekend information programmes.

-After being introduced for the solid, Millarini mentioned in an announcement: “I’m super excited to be joining the line-up for DOI!
+After being introduced for the forged, Millarini stated in an announcement: “I’m super excited to be joining the line-up for DOI!
 I can’t wait to get out there on the ice and start training.
 While the news agenda is already pretty busy these days, I know life is about to get a lot busier… with a few bruises along the way!”

-She has since posted on social media concerning the competitors, together with this image of her coaching with one of many present’s resident consultants, Christopher Dean:
+She has since posted on social media in regards to the competitors, together with this image of her coaching with one of many present’s resident consultants, Christopher Dean:

 Add Comment